2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v21/_changes00.00.md

 1. 🧩 Extension Settings and language Resources
 1. 🧩 Extensions can now be installed in multiple editions
 1. 🧩 Extensions with input-types and multiple editions will load `staging` if user is developer/host
-1. 🧩 Extensions have a lot of properties and links shown in the quick overview
+1. 🧩 Extensions have a lot of properties and links shown in the quick overview, as well as `icon.png`
+1. 🧩 Extensions can be installed from app-catalog <https://2sxc.org/en/apps/>
+1. 🧩 Extensions can also reference other extensions to bundle together

 #### Highlights Query / REST Enhancements